-Today, it is still possible for an employee to lose Superannuation Guarantee entitlements when the employee boosts super contributions via a salary sacrifice arrangement (although there is a back-door way to tackle the issue of lower SG entitlements when salary sacrificing – see later in the article).
+Currently (although legislation is before parliament to ban the practice), it is still possible for an employee to lose Superannuation Guarantee entitlements when the employee boosts super contributions via a salary sacrifice arrangement (although there is a way to tackle the issue of lower SG entitlements when salary sacrificing, due to a relatively new option for employees – see later in the article).

 How can you lose SG by salary packaging, or salary sacrificing super?

 For the benefit of readers who may not be familiar with the mechanics of salary sacrificing, a salary sacrifice arrangement is when an employee arranges with their employer for a portion of salary to be contributed to their super fund from before-tax salary, thus reducing taxable income.
-The contribution is treated as an employer contribution, which means the employer claims a tax deduction for the contributions, and the employee pays less income tax (for back ground information on salary sacrificing, see SuperGuide article https://www.superguide.com.au/boost-your-superannuation/salary-sacrificing-super-facts.
+The contribution is treated as an employer contribution, which means the employer claims a tax deduction for the contributions, and the employee pays less income tax (for back ground information on salary sacrificing, see SuperGuide article Salary sacrifice and super: A guide for employees and employers).

 The salary-sacrificed contributions are hit with a contributions tax of 15% upon entry into the super fund.
-If you earn more than $300,000 a year, then your salary sacrificed contributions may be hit with an additional 15% tax, taking the total tax bill on the super contribution to 30% (note that from 1 July 2017, the income threshold for the additional 15% tax will be changed to $250,000 – for more information see SuperGuide article Double contributions tax for more high-income earners).
+If you earn more than $250,000 a year, then your salary sacrificed contributions may be hit with an additional 15% tax, taking the total tax bill on the super contribution to 30% (for more information see SuperGuide article Double contributions tax for more high-income earners).

 Note: Making concessional (before-tax super) contributions is not generally tax effective if you’re paying 15% income tax or less on your personal income, although salary sacrificing is often used to reduce taxable income to a level where 15% or less income tax is payable.
-Note that an income tax rate of 19% is payable on taxable income above $18,200 (for more information on income tax rates, including the Low Income Tax Offset, see SuperGuide article Australian income tax rates for the 2015/2016 and 2016/2017 years and for information on the relationship between income and super, see SuperGuide article Super for beginners, part 25: Is super worthwhile if I’m earning less than $37,000?.
+Note that an income tax rate of 19% is payable on taxable income above $18,200 before allowing for income tax offsets (for more information on income tax rates, including the Low Income Tax Offset, see SuperGuide article Income tax: Australian tax brackets and rates (2018/2019 and previous years) and for information on the relationship between income and super, see SuperGuide article Super for beginners, part 25: Is super worthwhile if I’m earning less than $37,000?).

-In some instances, when an employee enters into a salary sacrifice arrangement, he or she can potentially lose Superannuation Guarantee entitlements.
-Since 1 July 2014, the SG rules require your employer to pay the equivalent of 9.5% of your wages or salary (ordinary time earnings) into your super fund at least every three months, although some employers pay SG entitlements monthly or fortnightly.
+Until the practice is banned by legislation currently before the Australian parliament, in some instances, when an employee enters into a salary sacrifice arrangement, he or she can potentially lose Superannuation Guarantee entitlements.
+The SG rules require your employer to pay the equivalent of 9.5% of your wages or salary (ordinary time earnings) into your super fund at least every three months, although some employers pay SG entitlements monthly or fortnightly.